smetj/xpectd/README.md

 ## Usage

 ```
-xpectd --help
-usage: xpectd [-h] [--address ADDRESS] [--port PORT] [--workers WORKERS] [--threads THREADS] --plan PLAN
+usage: xpectd [-h] [--address ADDRESS] [--port PORT] [--workers-connections WORKER_CONNECTIONS] --plan PLAN

 A webservice to simulate various outage scenarios.

 optional arguments:
   -h, --help            show this help message and exit
   --address ADDRESS     The IP to bind to. (default: 127.0.0.1)
   --port PORT           The port to bind to. (default: 8080)
-  --workers WORKERS  The number of processes to run. (default: 1)
+  --workers-connections WORKER_CONNECTIONS
-  --threads THREADS  The number of threads per process. (default: 10)
+                        The maximum number of simultaneous clients. (default: 1000)
   --plan PLAN           The plan file to load. (default: None)
 ```

 ## Example plan file